ROTC Program Overview

 Army ROTC Basic Course

 The Army ROTC Basic Course generally takes place during a student’s freshman and sophomore year in college.
-The first year focuses on development of individual leadership skills and and introduces techniques that encourage students to become effective members of a team.
-Additional emphasis is placed on values and organizational ethics.
-The second year focuses on motivational techniques, organizational ethics, values, and counseling as part of team dynamics within military organizations.
-In addition, while enrolled in the Basic Course students will gain “hands on” training in land navigation, military tactics (paint ball), rappelling, and physical training!
+The first year focuses on development of individual leadership skills and introduces techniques that encourage students to become effective members of a team.
+Additional emphasis is placed on value and organizational ethics.
+The second year focuses on motivational techniques, organizational ethics, values and counseling as part of team dynamics within military organizations.
+In addition, while enrolled in the Basic course, students can gain “hands on” training in land navigation, military tactics (paint ball), rappelling, and physical training!